iRedFox/GradeCalculator/README.md

 #TO-DO
-- Create a GUI using OpenGL (instead of console based)
+- Create a GUI using OpenGL or any other libraries (instead of console based)